binaryphile/concorde/README.md

 and see that the test runs correctly, as it does.
-Proud of my code, but humble enough to know that you can never do enough testing, I decide to run the test once more for good measure, changing directory first:
+Proud of my code, but humble enough to know that you can never do enough testing, I decide to run the test once more for good measure.
+I'll just change directory first, that couldn't hurt anything, could it?

 ``` bash
 > cd ..